rviscarra/webrtc-speech-to-text/README.md

 ### Disclaimer

-**This project is only a proof of concept and SHOULDN'T be deployed on a production environment as it lacks even the most basic security measurements.**
+**This project is only a proof of concept and SHOULDN'T be deployed on a production environment as it lacks even the most basic security measures.**

 ### Build the project